AleRui/laravel-cv/README.md

 ##### Firsts Migration
 (don't use namespace in migrations)
-Check that prepare composer.json you can enter in Docker laravel-php-apache and execute:
+Check that prepare composer.json you must enter in Docker laravel-php-apache
+`docker exec -it laravel-cv-php-apache bash`) and execute:

 ```bash
 php artisan clear-compiled
 composer dump-autoload